-During your pregnancy, your midwife or doctor might recommend that you have some tests to check your health and your baby’s health and development.
+During your pregnancy, your doctor or midwife might recommend that you have some tests to check your health and your baby’s health and development.
 These could be ultrasound, blood, urine and swab tests.

-The results of these tests help you and your health professional plan your options for pregnancy care and birth.
+The results of these tests help you and your doctor or midwife plan your options for pregnancy care and birth.

-You have to give your permission for your doctor or midwife to do tests in pregnancy.
-It’s OK to ask your health professional for more information about tests – what they’re for, why you need them, and what could happen if you do or don’t have them.
+Your doctor or midwife needs your permission to do tests in pregnancy.
+It’s OK to ask them for more information about tests – what they’re for, why you need them, and what could happen if you do or don’t have them.

-In pregnancy, you can also have screening and diagnostic tests for chromosomal abnormalities and other conditions in your baby.
-Tests for chromosomal abnormalities and other conditions are different from the health and development tests described in this article.
+In pregnancy, you can also have screening and diagnostic tests for chromosomal anomalies and other conditions in your baby.
+Tests for chromosomal anomalies and other conditions are different from the routine health and development tests described in this article.

 Ultrasound scans in pregnancy

-Your doctor might also recommend an ultrasound scan if you have bleeding from your vagina or abdominal pain in early pregnancy.
+In early pregnancy, your doctor or midwife might recommend an ultrasound scan if you have bleeding from your vagina or abdominal pain.
 These symptoms might be – but aren’t always – a sign of miscarriage early in pregnancy.

-Most ultrasounds show that babies are developing normally, but sometimes ultrasounds can pick up abnormalities.
-Some fetal abnormalities aren’t serious and won’t need much, if any, treatment.
-But other abnormalities can be a sign of serious disability.
-It’s worth thinking about how you might feel if your ultrasounds show abnormalities.
+Most ultrasounds show that babies are developing well, but sometimes ultrasounds can pick up developmental anomalies.
+Some anomalies aren’t serious and won’t need much, if any, treatment.
+But other anomalies can be a sign of serious disability.
+It’s worth thinking about how you might feel if your ultrasounds show anomalies.

 Blood tests in pregnancy

-Your midwife or doctor will want to do a blood test in early pregnancy to find out your blood type and check for some infections and other health concerns.
+Your doctor or midwife will want to do a blood test in early pregnancy to find out your blood type and check for some infections and other health concerns.

-These include your rubella immunity, and whether you have anaemia, HIV, hepatitis B or syphilis.
+These include your rubella immunity, and whether you have anaemia, HIV, hepatitis B, hepatitis C or syphilis.
 Depending on your results, your health professional will let you know about the best treatment for you in pregnancy or straight after the birth.